kceades/codebase/README.md

 # codebase

-In order to really try to dive in and learn ML and CS, I have been progressively writing more and more algorithms and data structures from scratch in Python.
+To refresh myself on details of how various things are implemented and how this affects their usage in code, I have been writing some data structures and algorithms (sorting and machine learning) by hand in Python.

-These don't quite follow PEP 8 nor do they currently have any sort of uniform error handling protocols, but I may revisit them to implement these things.
-I will definitely add onto the ML module in the near future.
+They don't follow PEP 8 standards since it was more for my own benefit, but maybe I'll fix that someday.
+I will definitely add onto the ML module as I get time to write more algorithms.